Murder, Fake News, And Hacking Concerns Cloud Disputed Kenyan Election

-The data firm behind Trump helped Kenyatta win in a political fight marked by floods of fake news.
-After the results were declared, police met some protesters with tear gas and bullets.
+Kenyan protesters took to the streets after a tense Friday election resulted in a disputed victory for incumbent President Uhuru Kenyatta.
+The opposition party blasted the vote as a “charade,” claiming results had been manipulated by a hacker using the credentials of a recently murdered election official.

-Protesters took to the streets in Kenyan cities after a tense election resulted in a disputed victory on Friday for incumbent President Uhuru Kenyatta.
-The opposition party blasted the vote as a “charade,” saying results had been manipulated by a hacker using the credentials of a recently-murdered election official.
+As Kenyatta—elected to another five-year term—called for unity, opposition leader Raila Odinga asked his followers to demand justice, but underscored that he was not calling for violence.
+There were reports on Twitter and Al Jazeera that police had used tear gas and live bullets to disperse protesters.
+As unrest grew in Nairobi’s and Kisumu’s neighborhoods, the government said it had mobilized 180,000 security officers to grapple with more dissent, the BBC reported.

-As Kenyatta—elected to another five-year term—called for unity, opposition leader Raila Odinga asked his followers to demand justice, and there were reports on Twitter and Al Jazeera that police had used tear gas and live bullets to disperse protesters.
-As unrest grew in neighborhoods in Nairobi and Kisumu, the government said it had mobilized 180,000 security officers to grapple with more unrest, the BBC reported.
-On Saturday, officials and witnesses told Reuters that police had shot and killed eleven people during protests and riots.
+On Saturday, officials and witnesses told Reuters that police had shot and killed eleven people during protests since the election results were announced Friday night.
+The Kenyan National Commission on Human Rights said that at least 24 people, including a 6-year-old child, had been killed.

 Here are the tallies that the Kenyan opposition says shows the real votes in Kenya. #KenyaDecides pic.twitter.com/0jvOAtqQou